Change your video's thumbnail

 Video still, poster image, first frame … we’ve heard all sorts of terms for the image that appears when the page loads, before your viewers begin watching.
 We call it the thumbnail.

 By default, our system selects the middle frame of the video.
-But sometimes this can catch the speaker awkwardly, in mid-sentence, or can reveal something about the content you want to keep a secret!
+Sometimes, this can catch the speaker awkwardly or mid-sentence.

 Maybe you have a great image you’ve custom-designed to serve as the thumbnail.
 Fantastic!
-All you’ll need to do in order to give it its moment to shine is to click Upload a new image, then choose the file from your computer.
+All you’ll need to do in order to give it its moment to shine is to click the upload box and then choose a file from your computer, or drag and drop the image.
 We’ll take care of it from there!

 Note